UoA-eResearch/tidy-data/episodes/04-quality-control.md

 ## Note

 If you have used formulas in your spreadsheet, then before doing any quality control operations it's best to save your spreadsheet and create a new copy.
-In the new copy, copy and paste the contents as values so the formulas are removed.
+In the new copy, copy the contents and paste as values so the formulas are removed.
 Because formulas refer to other cells, and you may be moving cells around, you may compromise the integrity of your data if you do not take this step.

 ::::::::::::::::::::::::::::::::::::::::::::::::::

 ### Manual method: Sorting

 Bad values often sort to the bottom or top of the column.
 For example, if your data should be numeric, then alphabetical and null data will group at the ends of the sorted data.
 Sort your data by each field, one at a time.
 Scan through each column, but pay the most attention to the top and the bottom of a column.
-If your dataset is well-structured and does not contain formulas, sorting should never affect the integrity of your dataset.

-**But remember** to expand your sort in order to prevent data corruption.
-Expanding your sort ensures that the all the data in one row move together instead of only sorting a single column in isolation.
+If your dataset is well-structured and does not contain formulas, sorting should never affect the integrity of your dataset. **Remember** to expand your sort to prevent data corruption.
+Expanding your sort ensures that all the data in one row move together instead of only sorting a single column in isolation.
 Sorting by only a single column will scramble your data - a single row will no longer represent an individual observation.

 ### Conditional formatting